62 people are interested

 2440 W 28th Street, Yuma, AZ 85364, US

-CASA Positive Action.
-Powerful Results.
 The mission of the Arizona Court Appointed Special Advocate (CASA) Program is to promote and support community-based volunteers who provide quality advocacy for abused and neglected children who are involved in the juvenile courts.
-The Arizona CASA Program is operated locally in all 15 counties by Arizona's Juvenile Courts and is administered statewide by the Arizona Supreme Court.
-Yuma County CASA Program is a proud affiliate of the Arizona CASA Program and National CASA.
+The CASA of Arizona program is operated locally in all 15 counties by Arizona's Juvenile Courts and is administered statewide by the Arizona Supreme Court.
+CASA of Yuma County program is a proud affiliate of the CASA of Arizona program and National CASA/GAL Association.

 2440 W 28th StreetYuma, AZ 85364

 - Child Welfare

 - Youth Services